Child's Play (franchise): Chucky (2021–2024)

-A television series adaptation, titled Chucky, was released on October 12, 2021, with involvement from franchise creator Don Mancini and producer David Kirschner.
+A television series, titled Chucky, was released on October 12, 2021, with involvement from franchise creator Don Mancini and producer David Kirschner.
 The show aired on Syfy and USA Network and shares continuity with the original film series, and is a continuation of that story.
 Mancini stated that besides the TV series, feature films will still continue to be developed.
 Brad Dourif returned to voice Charles Lee "Chucky" Ray.
 Executive producers of the series include David Kirschner and Nick Antosca.
 Mancini directed and wrote the first episode.

 In addition to Brad Dourif, Jennifer Tilly reprised her roles, as both herself and as Tiffany Valentine in the series.
 Fiona Dourif reprises her roles as Nica and Chucky.
 Billy Boyd as Glen and Glenda, Alex Vincent and Christine Elise McCarthy reprised their roles as Andy Barclay and Kyle.
 Other cast members include Zackary Arthur, Teo Briones, Alyvia Alyn Lind, Björgvin Arnarson, Devon Sawa, Lexa Doig and Barbara Alyn Woods.

 In September 2024, the series was canceled after three seasons.